FlexiGIS/FlexiGIS/README.md

 # FlexiGIS: an open source GIS-based platform for modelling energy systems and flexibility options in urban areas.
 FlexiGIS stands for Flexibilisation in Geographic Information Systems (GIS).
 It extracts, filters and categorises the geo-referenced urban energy infrastructure, simulates the local electricity consumption and power generation from on-site renewable energy resources, and allocates the required decentralised storage in urban settings.
 FlexiGIS investigates systematically different scenarios of self-consumption, it analyses the characteristics and roles of flexibilisation technologies in promoting higher autarky levels in cities.
-The extracted urban energy infrustructure are based mainly on OpenStreetMap data.
+The extracted urban energy infrastructure are based mainly on OpenStreetMap data.

 [![Documentation Status](https://readthedocs.org/projects/flexigis/badge/?version=latest)](https://flexigis.readthedocs.io/en/latest/?badge=latest)